7jones/git-example/README.md

 # git-example
-This is an example of how to use GitHub/
+This is a git example.